-The concern about access to oil is twofold.
-The US economy remains heavily reliant on oil.
+Second, at the strategic level, the US economy remains reliant on oil and is concerned about the flow and price of oil.
 The military has defended against several scenarios regarding a cut-off of Persian Gulf oil.
-The first scenario is the threat that a hostile power would gain control of oil in the Persian Gulf - for instance by occupying Saudi Arabia and Kuwait or by blocking the Strait of Hormuz - and be able to control world supply and increase the price of oil.
-In response to the first fear, the US created the Strategic Petroleum Reserve in 1975 and the Rapid Deployment Force (RDF) in 1979, whose specific mission was to defend US interests in the
+The first scenario is the threat that a hostile power would gain control of oil in the Persian Gulf-for instance by occupying Saudi Arabia and Kuwait or by blocking the Strait of Hormuz-and be able to control world supply and increase the price of oil.
+In response to the first fear, the US created the Strategic Petroleum Reserve in 1975 and the Rapid Deployment Force (RDF) in 1979, whose specific mission was to defend US interests in the Middle East, including oil.
+In January 1983, when US commands were reorganized, the RDF became US Central Command (CENTCOM).